goderich/dissertation/dissertation.md

 C'uli' differentiates between monosyllabic CG sequences and those with an intervening schwa vowel, e.g. the near minimal pair [sə.nə.wa] 'loud' and [sə.nwan] 'to face something'.
 This phenomenon appears similar to one found in Squliq, as described in @sec:squliq-vowels.

+There is also a partial merger of /n/ or /l/ with /ŋ/ in word-final position in my data.
+This has not been reported in previous publications, but my language consultant sometimes merged a final /n/ or /l/ into /ŋ/ when it was preceded by the vowel /i/: C'uli *kyabing* 'swallow (bird sp.)', cf. Squliq and Skikun *kyabil*; C'uli' *səbing* 'lunchbox', cf. Matu'uwal and Squliq *səbil*.
+This is not consistent, and other words do show final /in/, e.g. *kənerin* 'woman', *yamin* 'footwear', *kyahin* 'skin'.
+This does mean that in my dataset, C'uli' will sometimes have a final /ŋ/ where an /n/ would be expected.

 C'uli' only has vowel distinctions in the final two syllables in its native vocabulary.
 This is a feature common to several Atayal dialects, and is discussed at length in @sec:prepen-vowel-weakening.

 As in S'uli' (@sec:suli-phonotactics), the functional load of final glottal stops in C'uli' appears to be greatly reduced, if it exists at all.
 My language consultant failed to perceive any distinction between words that are expected to have final glottal stops and words that are expected to have final open syllables (based on cognates with other Atayal dialects).
 On one occasion, the speaker insisted on a long vowel in a word where a final glottal stop would be expected, e.g. [la.ʔiː] 'child', cf. Matu'uwal *ʔulaqiʔ*, Squliq *ʔəlaqiʔ*, Skikun *laqiʔ*, Matu'aw *ʔulaʔiʔ*, Plngawan *ʔuleʔ*.
 In the vast majority of cases, there is simply no audible glottal stop nor any noticeable vowel lengthening in such words.
 Therefore, I treat C'uli' as having final open syllables and no word-final glottal stops.